3rd The King's Own Hussars: Second World War

 The 3rd The King's Own Hussars was brigaded with the 4th Hussars in the 1st Armoured Brigade in 1939.
 After the fall of France, the 3rd The King's Own Hussars was shipped to North Africa and assigned to the 7th Armoured Brigade.
 The regiment served in the North African Campaign.
 In 1941, B Squadron was sent to Singapore as reinforcements, but with the fall of Singapore, it was diverted to Java where, after a brief fight, it was ordered to surrender and the men spent the rest of the war as Prisoners of War.
 Fifty four members of B Squadron died as prisoners of the Japanese Army.
 The few survivors returned to the regiment in 1945 after the war ended.
 The remainder of the regiment fought as part of 9th Armoured Brigade in the Battle of El Alamein.
 After the campaign in North Africa, the 3rd The King's Own Hussars next saw action in the Italian campaign, serving through 1944 and 1945.

 Post-War period and amalgamation

 The regiment was posted to Palestine in October 1945.
-It moved to Kingsway Barracks in Rendsburg in summer 1948 before transferring to Ripon Barracks in Bielefeld in 1951, to Epsom Barracks in Iserlohn in July 1953 and York Barracks in Munster in September 1957.
+It moved to Kingsway Barracks in Rendsburg in summer 1948 before transferring to Ripon Barracks in Bielefeld in 1951, to Epsom Barracks in Iserlohn in July 1953 and York Barracks in Münster, North Rhine-Westphalia in September 1957.
 It returned home in October 1958 to Tidworth Camp, where it amalgamated with the 7th Queen's Own Hussars, to form the Queen's Own Hussars in November 1958.